Here are some interesting Italy Facts which were chosen and researched by kids especially for kids.

 The Italian main dishes often contain pork and beef, seafood as well as potatoes, rice and pasta (wheat and egg noodles) products and of course, tomatoes.

 Pizza is surely one of the most famous exports and in Italy pizza is usually baked in a wood-fired oven.
-Italian pizza is very thin, but loaded with fresh vegetables or thinly sliced ham, salami, artichokes or olives.
+Italian pizza is usually thin, but loaded with fresh vegetables or thinly sliced ham, salami, artichokes or olives.

 The Italian pasta (variety of noodles) is renowned worldwide and there are more than 200 different shapes.